Handling IPN (Instant Payment Notification)

 Best practices

-1. Always respond with HTTP status 200
+1. Always respond with the exact body "OK"

 2. Idempotency